openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features.rst

     option of the Automatic Device Selection.
 The only difference is that ``CUMULATIVE_THROUGHPUT`` uses the devices specified by AUTO, which means that adding devices manually is not mandatory, while with MULTI, the devices had to be specified before the inference.
-|   :doc:`Check the Automati Device Selection <../openvino-workflow/running-inference/inference-devices-and-modes/auto-device-selection>`
+|   :doc:`Check the Automatic Device Selection <../openvino-workflow/running-inference/inference-devices-and-modes/auto-device-selection>`
-|   :doc:`See how to transition from the legacy solution <legacy-features/transition-legacy-conversion-api>`
+|   :doc:`Check the legacy solution <legacy-features/multi-device>`

 Discontinued:
 #############